Sanctimony/Mutual/README.md

+# Phrase-level Attention
-Codes accompanying the paper [Filling the Gap of Utterance-aware and Speaker-aware Representation for Multi-turn Dialogue](https://arxiv.org/pdf/2009.06504.pdf)
+This branch includes the code that imeplements the phrase-level attention mechanism introduced in [Phrase-Based Attentions](https://arxiv.org/abs/1810.03444) on top of the original MDFN paper [Filling the Gap of Utterance-aware and Speaker-aware Representation for Multi-turn Dialogue](https://arxiv.org/pdf/2009.06504.pdf)

-## Instruction
-Our code is compatible with compatible with python 3.x so for all commands listed below python is `python3`.

-We strongly suggest you to use `conda` to control the virtual environment.

-- Install requirements

-``
-pip install -r requirements.txt
-``

-- Train the model and predict.
+Run the following command to reproduce the reported results:

 ```
 python MDFN/run_MDFN.py \